bmarv/collaborative-online-music/README.md

 ### Client
 As a client, it is possible to use this program using this endpoint: `/client`.
 After accepting the warning about a potential security-risk due to the self-signed ssl-certificate, the client will be prompted to give the site permissions for using the videostream and microphone.
 After the client has given these permissions, the client should see the uuid, which is the unique idenfier of the client for the whole session.
 Buttons for **stopping or muting the metronome** can be triggered, but are highly advised to not be used! \
 After the host has configured the constraints for the program and starts the broadcast, the clients can see the broadcast-start message in the console on the top of the screen.
 A metronome starts counting in 2 bars and will be muted by default afterwards.
-A visually rendered metronome is shown additionally and throughout the whole session, if the button to stop the metronome is not clicked. \
+A visually rendered metronome is shown additionally throughout the whole session, if the button to stop the metronome is not clicked. \
-After the host stops the broadcast, the recorded video will be saved to the client, which results mostly in a prompt message by the used browser.
+After the host stopped the broadcast, the recorded video will be saved to the client, which results mostly in a prompt message by the used browser.
 Now it is neccessary by the client to upload this video-file by using the **choose file** button below the rendered client-video-stream.
 The created file is named after the client-uuid and the current timestamp.

 ## CLIENT OS x Browser-Compability: